CSEP Certification Frequently Asked Questions

 Can I complete my Theory Exam online?

-Yes, starting in April 2019, you have the opportunity to challenge the Theory Exam from the comfort of your home or office.
+Yes, you have the opportunity to challenge the Theory Exam from the comfort of your home or office.

 Before booking you will be required to run a system test to ensure you are able to complete an Online Proctored exam on your computer.